mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Changes to Models

-No changes are required in model classes, except you might have to remove few currently unsupported annotation like `@RealmClass` which is used for the embedded object.
+No changes are required in model classes, except you might have to remove a few currently unsupported annotations like `@RealmClass` which is used for the embedded object.

 > Note: You can remove `Open` keyword against `class` which was mandatory for using Java SDK in
 > Kotlin.